OuiSURF/Surf_Maps/README.md

 Maps are only playable on CS:S and Momentum, IF I upload other maps, it'll be in the sub folder.

 ## Last update

-7th October 2023 - Last map added: surf_castlewalls - 809 Maps
+9th October 2023 - Last map added: surf_santorini2 - 810 Maps

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.